 World War II memorial to be dedicated at tragic wartime crash site near Warnford, Hampshire

+Second World War memorial to be dedicated at tragic wartime crash site in at Warnford Hampshire's Meon Valley

-A WORLD War II memorial is set to be dedicated at a tragic wartime crash site near Warnford, Hampshire.
+A WORLD War II memorial is set to be dedicated at a tragic wartime crash site in the Meon Valley.

 The crash was a tragic incident in the midst of wartime that former servicemen aim to remember.